Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Related Work

-\paragraph{Secure Aggregation} Secure aggregation, introduced by Bonawitz et al.~\cite{BIKMMPRSS17}, is a multi-party computation (MPC) protocol designed for the federated learning setting, computing the average of client contributions.
-An MPC protocol allows several participants to jointly compute a function of their private inputs while revealing nothing beyond the final output of the computation.
+\paragraph{Preamble.} In the FL literature, the term \emph{Byzantine} is often used with different scopes.
+For the sake of clarity, in our review of related work, we distinguish four notions.
+In secure aggregation, adversaries target confidentiality; we call them \emph{privacy-Byzantine} adversaries.
+They may deviate by colluding to recover individual updates or by manipulating masking shares.
+In verifiable secure aggregation, adversaries may also target integrity; we call them \emph{integrity-Byzantine} adversaries.
+For instance, they may deviate by submitting malformed vectors or computing incorrect aggregation shares.
+When adversaries target the model by submitting syntactically well-formed updates that nevertheless sabotage convergence, e.g., poisoned gradients or models, we call them \emph{model-Byzantine} adversaries. \emph{Fully Byzantine} adversaries, on the other hand, strictly subsume the above notions and also capture attacks against availability.
+They may deviate arbitrarily from the protocol, including by halting, omitting or equivocating messages.
+When the context is clear, we simply write \emph{Byzantine}.

+\paragraph{Secure Aggregation} Bonawitz et al.~\cite{BIKMMPRSS17} introduced secure aggregation for FL via pairwise random masks that cancel upon aggregation.
 The protocol assumes a synchronous network and provides privacy against an honest-but-curious or privacy-Byzantine server, while considering clients to be potentially privacy-Byzantine or dropping out.
-Privacy preservation is achieved by having each client negotiate a shared randomness with every other client to mask their submitted gradients.
-These masks are designed to cancel out once the gradients are aggregated.
 To handle dropouts, the protocol employs a double-masking mechanism: each client also secret-shares the seed of an additional mask with all other clients, allowing the server to reconstruct the seed of any missing participant, which limits the number of tolerated dropouts.
 Subsequent works show that replacing the fully connected client graph with a logarithmic-degree k-regular graph significantly reduces communication costs \cite{bell2020secure,SBR22}.
 These works focus on secure aggregation but do not apply differential privacy to safeguard the published aggregate.

-FLDP \cite{SSVRCN22} addresses this limitation by introducing a differentially private, malicious-secure aggregation protocol based on Learning With Errors (LWE)\cite{R09} reducing the complexity of Bonawitz et al.~\cite{BIKMMPRSS17}.
+FLDP \cite{SSVRCN22} addresses this limitation by introducing a differentially private aggregation protocol based on Learning With Errors (LWE)\cite{R09} reducing the complexity of Bonawitz et al.~\cite{BIKMMPRSS17}.
 Each client masks its gradient using an LWE-based scheme, then sends it to the server.
-Clients further combine their masks using MPC and transmit the aggregated mask to the server, which recovers the global sum by subtracting this aggregated mask from the sum of masked gradients.
+Clients further reconstruct the sum of their masks and transmit it to the server, which recovers the global sum by subtracting this aggregated mask from the sum of masked gradients.

 All the previous solutions assume a single server.
 This implies that clients must collaborate to support mask removal and/or to tolerate dropouts, which means that there is no client-to-client independence.